beiko-lab/RADProc/README.md

 •	Traverse to the folder "Install".

+    $autoreconf --install
-    $ ./configure
+    $sh ./configure
     $ make
     root access or sudo
     $ make install

-PMERGE will be installed in the path “ /usr/local/bin “
+RADProc will be installed in the path “ /usr/local/bin “